 This course is an extensive overview of strategies for academic and career success within the broad perspective of psychological, sociological, and physiological theories.
 Emphasis will be placed on person-environment fit, values, needs and goals, motivation, skill development for career readiness, and development of worldview related to the broader society.
 It introduces students to a successful college and transfer experience through an examination of the various program options and requirements.
 Students in this course will explore higher education and career options throughout the lifespan.
-This course is recommended for students in their first semester interested in majors in STEM, specifically Biological and Physical Sciences.
+This course is recommended for students in their first semester interested in majors in the teacher education, elementary education, secondary education, or teaching at the college level.
 Transfer Credit: CSU; UC: Credit Limitation: COLL G100, COUN G104, COUN G105, COUN G115, COUN G150, COUN G151, COUN G152, COUN G153, COUN G154, COUN G155, COUN G156 and COUN G205 combined: maximum credit, 3 units.